Peak fall foliage aerial view in Hocking Hills Ohio in October

 The honest tradeoff: October weekends are the busiest of the year.
 Old Man’s Cave parking fills before 9am on peak foliage Saturdays.
 If you can visit on a weekday, do it.
 If not, get there early.

 Late October is underrated.
 The crowds drop off after the 25th, prices loosen up, and the gorges often still have color hanging on.
-Halloween weekend at a private lodge with 20 of your closest people is hard to beat.
+Halloween weekend in the hills, with the color still hanging on and the trails half as busy, is one of the better-kept secrets of the season.

 Hocking Hills in October — At a Glance